-It has been customary for some pet parents to have their dogs spayed/neutered.
+E-collar or dog diapers?
+That is the question.
+It has been customary for some pet parents to have their dogs spayed or neutered.
 They do so because spaying/neutering is a great way to prevent uterine infections and prostate problems.

 "While the traditional age for spaying/neutering is six to nine months, puppies as young as eight weeks old can already undergo this process as long as they’re in good condition."

+Spaying refers to the removal of a female dog's reproductive organs (ovaries and uterus), while neutering is the procedure that's being done to male dogs (removal of testicles and their associated structures).
 While the traditional age for spaying/neutering is six to nine months, puppies as young as eight weeks old can already undergo this process as long as they’re in good condition.
-Dogs can also go through the process as adults as well, although there will be a higher risk of postoperative complications in senior dogs.
+Dogs can also go through the process as adults as well (in case you wanted to breed her in the beginning, she was able to deliver her litter and then wanted to spay her after or simply because you changed your mind about spaying), although there will be a higher risk of postoperative complications in senior dogs.

 E-COLLAR OR DOG DIAPERS?

-Your dog will surely experience discomfort after surgery, and you will probably have everything done for your dog not to touch the operated part and avoid any possible infections or pain.
-Most pet parents are torn between the e-collar and dog diapers.
-Here, we have listed the pros and cons of each to help you decide which one to use for your dog.
+Your dog will surely experience discomfort after surgery, and you will probably want to have everything done for your dog not to touch the operated part and avoid any possible infections or pain.
+Most pet parents are torn between the e-collar or dog diapers.
+Here, we have listed the pros and cons of each to help you decide between e-collar or dog diapers.

 This is also known as the Elizabethan collar - or the infamous “cone of shame”.
 The e-collar is a pet cone that will keep your dogs from turning their bodies to chew or lick or touch on any surgical areas, wounds or injuries.
 The cone is important to speed up the recovery process.